Modification Techniques for Tennis Elbow & Nerve Pain

 Tendinosis or Nerve Pain?

-Most of us who treat athletes are keenly aware that repetitive gripping can strain elbow tendons, leading to palpable maladaptions in tendon structure.
+Most of us who treat athletes are keenly aware that repetitive gripping can strain elbow tendons, leading to palpable maladaptations in the tendon structure.
 During clinical examination of tennis elbow, clients often report tenderness over the common forearm extensor tendon insertion at the lateral epicondyle.
 Pain is reproduced with resisted wrist and middle finger extension and with gripping activities.
-I’ve had success treating this tendinopathy using crossfiber frictioning and eccentric strengthening exercises.
-However, I’ve had better results when the treatment included articular stretching routines to help calm hyper excited mechanoreceptors, reduce protective muscle guarding, and remove tension on strained fibers and compressed nerve tunnels.
-Try incorporating the myoskeletal articular stretching techniques for elbow supination, pronation, and extension shown in Images 3, 4, and 5 prior to assessing and treating soft-tissue lesions.
+I’ve had some success treating tendinopathies by working the tissues above and below the injury site and then teaching specific eccentric strengthening exercises.
+In the past few years, I’ve added articular stretching and neural mobilization techniques to calm hyper-excited mechanoreceptors, reduce protective muscle guarding, and remove tension on strained fibers and compressed nerve tunnels.
+Try incorporating myoskeletal articular stretching techniques such as the ones shown in Images 3, 4, and 5 prior to assessing and treating soft-tissue lesions.
 If your state laws allow home retraining advice, teach the radial nerve mobilization stretch shown in Image 6.
 You may find that many chronic elbow and forearm problems soon disappear as full mobility is restored to motion-restricted joints and associated soft tissues.

 - E. B. Kaplan, “Treatment of Tennis Elbow by Denervation,” Journal of Bone and Joint Surgery: American Volume 41, no. A(1) (January 1959): 147–51.